AdobeDocs/creative-cloud-enterprise-learn.en/help/express/stagger-animations.md

 ---
 title: How to Stagger your Animations
-description: Increase engagment by staggering your animations
+description: Catch someone's attention by staggering your animations
 feature: Graphic Design
 role: User
 level: Beginner